ChatFAQ/ChatFAQ/doc/source/modules/back/index.rst

     poetry run ./manage.py createsuperuser

-When creating the superuser it will ask you if it belongs to the RPC group, it is important to respond yes(y) for later on being able to create an RPC Server with this same user
+When creating the superuser, it will ask if it belongs to the RPC group; it is critical to answer "yes" (y) so that later you can create an RPC Server with this same user

 Apply fixtures